sametz/jupyterlite_test/notes.md

 ## Adding NMR content

 - Holoviews and panel were not automatically recognized.
+  - `panel` roadmap indicates that they plan to be able to export panel apps as standalone WASM apps in the future!
   - to use these libraries with Jupyterlite, this should work:
 ```
 import piplite
 await piplite.install(['bokeh', 'jupyter_bokeh', 'holoviews', 'panel'])
 ```

   - however, `sparse` and `nmrsim` can't be imported this way b/c of numba
     - TODO: either figure out how to use `sparse` in jupyterlite, or lobotomize sparse routines from `nmrsim`.
+      - It seems that `numba` to WASM (pyodide, jupyterlab) is an active discussion but it's held up by a dependency.
+      - Therefore, copy the guts of `nmrsim` over but hack the code so that sparse isn't used.